Home vegetable gardeners are growing peppers at an astonishing rate! Here’s how:

-Vegetable gardeners are growing peppers at an astonishing rate.
-Currently, they are second in popularity only to tomatoes and why not?
+Currently, peppers are second in popularity only to tomatoes in backyard gardens and why not?
 They are prolific producers, come in all shapes, colors and sizes and range in taste from sweet to downright fiery.
-Peppers, including ornamental varieties, are members of the solanaceae family.
+Peppers, including ornamental varieties, are members of the Solanaceae family (nightshades), which makes them related to potatoes, eggplant and tomatoes.

-These popular garden vegetables do well in moist, not wet, soils.
+These popular vegetables do well in moist, not wet, soils.
 Drip irrigation or soaker hoses can be used to direct water right to the plants’ roots.
-This will also keep the leaves dry, which helps prevent many fungal diseases.
+This will also keep the leaves dry, which helps prevent many disease problems.

 How to Plant: